ThalesGroup/kessler-game/README.md

 ## License

 Kessler is licensed under the Apache 2.0 license.
-Please read [License](License) for more information.
+Please read [LICENSE](LICENSE) for more information.